infobip/infobip-shift-2026-message-mcp-spring-ai/README.md

 ## What you built

 You connected a Spring AI agent to the Infobip Message MCP server, authenticated the connection with an API key, and exposed the MCP tools to the model through Spring AI.
-The model can now turn a natural-language request into a real message delivered through Infobip's omnichannel platform.
+The model can now turn a natural-language request into a real message delivered through Infobip omnichannel platform.

 ## Additional resources